 - Add flour: Add the flour to the egg YOLK mix and beat on the lowest setting until incorporated, about 10-20 seconds.

 - Fold in egg whites: Add 1/3 of the beaten egg whites to the bowl with the yolk mixture and fold it in to slack down the batter.
 Add the remaining egg white and very carefully and gently fold in.
 Take your time with this step!
 You need to fold in ALL of the egg white (no large flecks of egg white left in the batter, or you’ll get an uneven cake!), but it needs to be done slowly and gently so you don’t knock out the air.

-- Bake: Evenly spread the batter in the prepared jelly roll pan and bake at 170 for 20-22 minutes, or until the cake is lightly golden and springs back when pressed.
+- Bake: Evenly spread the batter in the prepared jelly roll pan and bake at 350 for around 15 minutes, or until the cake is lightly golden and springs back when pressed.

 - Roll and cool the cake: While the cake is baking, spread a kitchen towel on a clean countertop and sprinkle with 1/4 cup powdered sugar.
 As soon as the cake is done, invert it onto the prepared kitchen towel and carefully remove the baking parchment.
 Roll up the cake from the short side with the kitchen towel inside.
 Cool for 2 hours.

 - Beat ingredients: To make the filling, beat the cream cheese until softened.
 Add the whipping cream, powdered sugar and vanilla and beat on low for 2 minutes or until starting to thicken.
 Then beat on high until thick and fluffy.